Abu Kabir: State of Israel

 The Arabic name, Abu Kabir, is still used by the now largely Hebrew-speaking population.
-The Tel Aviv Municipality offered Prof. Heinrich Mendelssohn, Director of the Biological-Pedagogical Institute, the option of moving the Institute to Abu Kabir, and it was moved into a structure originally planned as a hospital.
-Haim Levanon, Deputy Mayor of Tel Aviv in the early 1950s and mayor from 1953–59 energetically campaigned for the founding of a university in Tel Aviv.
-The idea was realized on August 16, 1953, when the Municipal Council of Tel Aviv-Yafo decided to transform the Biological-Pedagogical Institute into the Academic Institute of Natural Sciences, under the leadership of Prof. Mendelssohn, which would "form the core of a future university."
+The Tel Aviv Municipality offered Prof. Heinrich Mendelssohn, Director of the Biological-Pedagogical Institute, the option of moving the institute to Abu Kabir, and it was moved into a structure originally planned as a hospital.
+Haim Levanon, Deputy Mayor of Tel Aviv in the early 1950s and mayor from 1953 to 1959 energetically campaigned for the founding of a university in Tel Aviv.
+The idea was realized on 16 August 1953, when the Municipal Council of Tel Aviv-Yafo decided to transform the Biological-Pedagogical Institute into the Academic Institute of Natural Sciences, under the leadership of Prof. Mendelssohn, which would "form the core of a future university."
 The Abu Kabir campus in southern Tel Aviv had 24 students in its first year.

 In 1954, the Academic Institute of Jewish Studies was established in Abu Kabir.
 A university library was also founded, new study tracks were opened, a teaching staff was formed, laboratories and classrooms were built, and an administration established for the campus.
 The L. Greenberg Institute of Forensic Medicine, locally known as the Abu Kabir Forensic Institute, was established that year.

 In 1956, the Academic Institutes were officially upgraded into the new "University of Tel Aviv".
-The Zoological Gardens became part of the University.
+The Zoological Gardens became part of the university.
 The Zoological and Botanical Gardens were moved to the Ramat Aviv campus in 1981.
 The Nature Gardens still host the original facilities.
 The gardens at Abu Kabir are recommended in an Israeli guide to Tel Aviv as a destination for nature lovers.
 In the tour book Israel and the Palestinian territories (1998), "the former village of Abu Kabir" is described as being located in a green space to the east of Jaffa.

 Salvage excavations were undertaken by Israeli archaeologists in the burial complex at "Saknat Abu Kabir" in 1991.

 The Tel Aviv Detention Center, known as the Abu Kabir Prison is also in the area.
+The detention center was built in 1937 by the British authorities and was used originally served as a fort.

 Israeli media reported in January 2011 that the part or all of the area in south Tel Aviv known as Abu Kabir, the hill or neighborhood, was given a new name, Tabitha, by the Tel Aviv municipality's naming committee.